Why Risk Isn’t Always Bad – IHOP vs. IHOB

 Incidentally, in-house marketers, on average, have worked with their primary agency for five years.
 However, only two-fifths of companies claim to be ‘very satisfied’ with this partner; revealing that there is room to improve the relationship.
 ROI, distrust, and expectations not being met are the reasons for dissatisfaction with primary agencies.
 Companies are most satisfied with their partner’s understanding of the company’s goals/objectives (54%); they are least happy with their agency’s cost (34%).
 On the other hand, smaller firms are less satisfied with access to research/data and prior experience in their industry.

-Provoke Insights conducted a survey looking at both advertising and in-house marketers to best answer these questions.
+Provoke Insights conducted a survey looking at both advertising and in-house marketers to better understand the state of the advertising & marketing industry.
 This extensive advertising survey among 736 respondents will help you plan the 2018 year right.
 Thus, if you would like to learn more about the results of this survey and receive the whitepaper of this research in December, follow this link and we will send it to you.

 About Provoke Insights